AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 To manage various settings of a specific Channel:

 1. Navigate to the **Channels** tab in the left panel.
 1. Select the required Channel from the available list.
-At the top of the **Channels** section, you'll find the following tabs:
+1. At the top of the **Channels** section, you'll see several tabs for different settings:

    * [General Settings](#general-settings)
    * [Integrations](#integrations)